hashicorp/terraform-provider-aws/website/docs/r/networkmanager_vpn_attachment.html.markdown

 The following arguments are required:

-- `core_network_id` - (Required) The ID of a core network for the VPC attachment.
+- `core_network_id` - (Required) The ID of a core network for the VPN attachment.
 - `vpn_arn` - (Required) The ARN of the VPN.

 The following arguments are optional:

-- `tags` - (Optional) Key-value tags for the Global Network.
+- `tags` - (Optional) Key-value tags for the attachment.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference